-- o Install a temporary bridge downstream to be used as a construction staging platform. - o Construct a new bridge directly adjacent to and downstream of the existing bridge with the same lane and shoulder widths as the revised proposed road (Figure 3).
-The new bridge would be constructed to meet the following criteria: - a 55 mph design speed - current seismic standards - accommodate freight vehicles carrying heavier industrial loads than would be accommodated by the minimum bridge standard. - o Remove existing bridge deck and rail; cut and remove foundation structures including remnant pilings from previous bridge structures.

-Improve Highway Protection at Debris and Water Flood Flow Areas and specifically would and specifically would

-- o Raise the elevation of the highway between 15 to 18 feet at MP 19 and 23. - o Install four to six larger diameter culverts at each debris flow area (MP 19 and 23).

-• Improve Recreational Access

-- Widen roadway shoulders from 2 feet to 6 feet to improve pedestrian and bicycle safety. - o Construct a parking area for access to the Mount Ripinski Trailhead near MP 7 - o Improve surfacing and grading of public access points and turnouts within ROW. - o Improve access to the Chilkat River recreational areas. - o Add one additional public use and viewing area at MP 20.5
+- Construct a new bridge directly adjacent to and downstream of the existing bridge with the same lane and shoulder widths as the revised proposed road (Figure 3).
+The new bridge would be constructed to meet the following criteria: - a 55 mph design speed - current seismic standards - accommodate freight vehicles carrying heavier loads than currently accommodated by the bridge. - Remove existing bridge deck and rail; cut and remove foundation structures including remnant pilings from previous bridge structures. - Improve Highway Protection at Debris and Water Flood Flow Areas and specifically would - o Raise the elevation of the highway between 15 to 18 feet at MP 19 and 23. - o Install four to six larger diameter culverts at each debris flow area (MP 19 and 23). - Improve Recreational Access - and specifically would - o Widen roadway shoulders from 2 feet to 6 feet to improve safety for non-motorized users - o Construct a parking area for access to the Mount Ripinski Trailhead - o Improve surfacing and grading of public access points and turnouts within ROW. - o Improve access to the Chilkat River recreational areas. - o Add one additional public use and viewing area at MP 20.5

-In order to straighten curves and provide for wider roadway shoulders, an additional 23.4 acres of new right-of-way would be required.
+In order to straighten curves and provide for wider roadway shoulders, an additional 25.9 acres of new right-of-way would be required.
 Most of that acreage (17.6 acres) would be obtained from private owners.
-An estimated 5.54 acres would be needed from public lands; 2.98 of those acres would be acquired from DNR's Alaska Chilkat Bald Eagle Preserve.
+An estimated 8.33 acres would be needed from public lands; 2.98 of those acres would be acquired from DNR's Alaska Chilkat Bald Eagle Preserve.
 Potential impacts of this acquisition are discussed further in the following section on proposed impacts and mitigation.